 Electrical Engineering began on the Berkeley Campus more than a century ago, with the hiring of the first electrical engineer, Clarence Cory, into the College of Mechanics.
 The early days focused on electric power production and distribution, and in fact Cory's laboratory provided the first light and power to the entire campus.
 The evolution since then has been dramatic, accelerating rapidly in the latter half of the 20th century.
 The development of our world class computer science faculty followed naturally from the synergies between electronics, systems theory, and computing.
 In the 21st century, EECS has become a broader field, defined more by its intellectual approach to engineering problems than by particular technical solutions.
 Broadly, EECS harnesses physical processes to perform logical functions, and hence easily extends beyond its core technology base in electronics to, for example, biological systems.
 Current strengths in biosystems and computational biology, nanotechnology, artificial intelligence, concurrent and distributed systems, embedded systems, novel devices (such as organic semiconductors), robotics, advanced networking, computer security and trusted computing, energy, and sensor networks, complement beautifully our traditional strengths in physical electronics, integrated circuits, operating systems and networking, graphics and human-computer interaction, communications systems, computer architecture, control theory, signal processing, the theory of computing, programming languages, scientific computing, electronic design automation, power systems, and database management systems.
 Many of our current research projects are focused on enormous societal challenges and opportunities such as energy efficiency, network intelligence, transportation systems, security, and health care.
 More than any other engineering discipline, EECS bridges the physical world and the semantic one, creating technologies to serve humanity.

 Organizationally, the EECS Department smoothly integrates its world class faculty with dedicated staff and extremely active and involved student groups.
 Our undergraduate programs recognize the daunting intellectual breadth of the field by offering a great deal of flexibility.
-These programs are accredited by ABET, (111 Market Place, Suite 1050, Baltimore, MD 21202-4012; 410-347-7700) and by the CAC, the Computing Accreditation Commission of ABET, Inc.
+These programs are accredited through September 2015 by the Engineering Accreditation Commission and/or by the Computing Accreditation Commission of ABET, Inc.

 Our graduate programs emphasize research, preparing students for leadership positions in industrial labs, government, or academia.
 Our laboratory and computing facilities are among the best anywhere, and have conceived many transformative inventions.
 Our research programs are well funded, and nearly all of our graduate students receive full financial support.